Alluxio/alluxio/docs/en/Running-Flink-on-Alluxio.md

 ### Generate and Distribute the Alluxio Client Jar

 In order to communicate with Alluxio, we need to provide Flink programs with the Alluxio Core Client jar.
-Generate the Flink compatible client jar by building the entire project from the top level `alluxio`
+If you are using Alluxio binary, then compilation is unnecessary and the jar is available at `{{site.ALLUXIO_CLIENT_JAR_PATH}}`.
+If you want to build from Alluxio source code, then you need to generate the Flink compatible client jar by building the entire project from the top level `alluxio`
 directory:

 {% include Running-Flink-on-Alluxio/flink-profile-build.md %}